Bally's Corporation

-Bally's Corporation is a gaming, betting, and interactive entertainment company headquartered in Providence, Rhode Island.
-It owns and operates 15 casinos across ten states, a horse track in Colorado, and online sports betting operations in 14 states.
-Additionally, the company owns the sports betting platform Bet.Works, daily fantasy sports operator Monkey Knife Fight, and SportCaller, a free-to-play game provider.
+Bally's Corporation is an American gambling, betting, and interactive entertainment company headquartered in Providence, Rhode Island.
+In the US it operates 19 casinos across 11 states, a horse track in Colorado, a golf course in New York, and online sports betting operations in 14 states.
+In Australia, it operates two properties across two states through its Star Entertainment Group subsidiary.

 The company was founded in 2004 as BLB Investors.
 It eventually changed its name to Twin River Worldwide Holdings.
 In 2020, the company acquired the rights to the Bally's brand from Caesars Entertainment and changed its own name to Bally's Corporation.

 History

 Bally's originated as BLB Investors.
-BLB was formed in 2004 as a joint venture between Starwood Capital Group, Kerzner International, and the Waterford Group for the purpose of launching a bid to acquire Wembley plc.
+BLB was formed in 2004, as a joint venture between Starwood Capital Group, Kerzner International, and the Waterford Group for the purpose of launching a bid to acquire Wembley plc.
 Wembley was a British operator of racetracks in the United Kingdom and the United States, whose primary asset was Lincoln Park, a greyhound track and slot machine parlor in Rhode Island.
 BLB reached a deal in February 2005, agreeing to pay $435 million for Lincoln Park, plus $20 million for Wembley's other U.S. properties, comprising a horse track (Arapahoe Park) and three greyhound tracks in Colorado.
 The purchase closed in July 2005.

 BLB undertook a $220-million expansion of Lincoln Park and, in 2007, renamed it Twin River.

 By 2008, as a result of the global economic recession, BLB was struggling financially and began defaulting on loans related to the purchase and renovation of Twin River.
 In June 2009, the company filed for Chapter 11 bankruptcy protection with a prepackaged plan to hand over ownership to its creditors.
 The company emerged from bankruptcy in 2010, now owned by a syndicate of lenders led by Bank of America, Wells Fargo, and Sankaty Advisors.
 In 2011, the company changed its name to Twin River Worldwide Holdings.

-In Colorado, the company's three dog racing tracks closed as interest in the sport declined, and all three were sold off by 2011.
+In Colorado, the company's three dog racing tracks closed as interest in the sport declined, and all three had been sold off by 2011.